mdboom/benchmarking-public/README.md

 ### Collecting Linux perf profiling data

 To collect Linux perf sampling profile data for a benchmarking run, run the `_benchmark` action and check the `perf` checkbox.

+The results will be available as "artifacts" on the run page after the run -- they are not committed directly to the repository.

+The `python -m bench_runner profiling_plot` command can be used to turn the raw perf results into tables and graphs.

 ### Creating a custom comparison